gmreburn/quote-it/readme.md

 # Quote It

 Right-click highlighted text on any webpage to quote it.
-Quotes appear in the sidebar (CTRL+Q to open the sidebar).
+Quotes appear in the sidebar (ALT+Q to open the sidebar).
 Quotes can be deleted, highlighted on the page, and copied to the clipboard.

 ## Prerequisites